 Keep exercise equipment any place but in your bedroom.
 The thought of a sweaty gym isn’t exactly an aphrodisiac.

 Decorate in ways that appeal to both of you.
 An atmosphere that’s either too masculine or too feminine can destroy your’s or your partner’s mood.

 Keep clutter hidden.
 A messy room is a reminder of work that needs to be done.

 Just for Fun

-An occasional change in scenery creates interest.
-So, try these fun romantic bedroom ideas for a change in pace.
+An occasional change of scenery creates interest.
+So, try these fun romantic bedroom ideas for a change of pace.